 Video of a recent 60-minute talk with music in 9, bite-sized bits, entitled: “Saving Rumi: Connecting to Ourselves for Sustainable Well-being”.
 It’s a good summary of the sustainable well-being project.
 Through words and music, the talk discusses how our current way of life is the largest failure in human history, advocates making changes to maximize sustainable well-being, describes some psychological principles needed, and suggests solutions, ranging from a scientific and cultural project called “Open Source Life Design”, to solutions being modeled by pioneering communities throughout the world, to an incubating idea for a Community Supported Sustainable Lake House (CSSL).

 For those who like to put things in context, read this short post covering the big picture of One Planet Thriving.
-This post provides an introduction to the importance of resilience.
-Question: What does the following list represent? deforestation and habitat destruction (50% forests gone, ; losing species faster than last 65 M years ) […]
+This post provides some of the reasons our current way of life is the largest, most unethical failure in human history.
+It also provides a background for understanding the importance of resilience.
+Question: What […]

 It doesn’t matter whether we view a glass as half-full or half-empty unless that view affects the risks we take in our behavior.
 If we collapse in despair because we are too half-empty, that is not helpful.
 If we are an overjoyed bull in a china shop because we are too half-full, that is also not helpful.
 The point isn’t whether the glass is half-empty or half-full but whether this amount of water is enough for the purpose at hand.